-Our staff also provides expertise in editing college and Extension publications, Web content, newsletters, and other materials and preparing them for publication.
-For example, we can:
+Our staff also provides expertise in editing college and Extension publications, web content, newsletters, and other materials and preparing them for publication.
+For example, we can offer the following:

 - Clarify the purpose of the material and its intended audience.

 - Correct the basics: grammar, spelling, punctuation, capitalization, sentence fragments, word usage, subject-verb agreement, and inconsistent voice and tense.

 - Ensure compliance with university and college style guides and other standard guides; establish protocols for instances not covered.